AntonotnaWang/Mesh_simplification_python/README.md

 How to run the program:

-You can run the program by typing: python mesh_simplify.py -i [input file path] -o [output file path] -r [simplification ratio (0~1)] -t [threshold parameter]
+You can run the program by:
+python mesh_simplify.py -i [input file path] -o [output file path] -r [simplification ratio (0~1)] -t [threshold parameter]

 For example, run: